 Rates vary between machiyas, and change according to the season and day.

-Check our Google Calendar for availability depending on when you want to book.
+Check our Airbnb listings for availability depending on when you want to book.

 The rate covers the use of the house from 15:00 on the day of check-in until 12:00 AM the following day.